harisshahh/PocketSage/README.md

 ## Features
 - **Plaid API Integration** — securely connects to user bank accounts and fetches transaction data.
-- **AI Insights** — generates spending summaries, budget tips, and alerts using OpenAI’s API.
+- **AI Insights** — generates spending summaries, budget tips, and alerts using Gemini's API.
 - **Smart Categorization** — automatically groups transactions into categories like food, utilities, and travel.
 - **Secure Data Handling** — all user data is processed locally or securely encrypted in transit.
 - **Scalable Architecture** — built with a modular backend for future expansion to mobile platforms.